This post may contain affiliate links. Please read our disclosure policy.

 How To Bake Buffalo Wings

 So, I took on the daunting task of doing some research and learning a bit of science about the way chicken cooks.
-And I learned a lot from Serious Eats and Alton Brown, a ton.
+And I learned a lot from Serious Eats and Alton Brown.
 Like how you need to dry out the chicken wings ahead of time so they don’t turn into a slippery, slimy mess.

 crispy baked chicken wings in a bowl with buffalo sauce being poured over top.